 Last Wednesday morning the local Taliban sent eight guys to attack the US Army base at Jalalabad Airfield known as FOB Fenty.
 They initiated the attack with a car bomb in a rarely used entry point on the southeastern side of the airfield which is well away from the Torkham to Jalalabad road.
 The remaining attackers tried to bum rush the damaged gate and got shot all to hell by the American soldiers who man the guard towers.
 Adding insult to injury there just happened to be a section of fully armed and fueled Apaches in the air and they were instantly able to pounce on the survivors of the futile charge at the damaged gate as they fled back towards a small village called Moqamkhan.
 A joint force of ANA and 101st Paratroopers went into the village and finished off the survivors in a short fire fight.
 FOB Fenty was back to normal by noon but the attack did generate plenty of news which may have been the point.

-Attacks against security forces is a standard Taliban tactic but their ability to cause a little mayhem in Jalalabad is not a new development.
-Their targeting had gotten better which is concerning and they have removed, or attempted to remove dozens of high ranking politicians and security officials.
+Attacking security forces checkpoints is a standard Taliban tactic but their ability to do so in Jalalabad is not a new development.
+Their targeting has gotten better which is concerning.

 Right now things are not looking too cool in Jbad for us internationals but there could be change afoot.
-Lost in all the news surrounding the appointment of Gen Petraeus is the amazing (one sided) fights which have been happening in both Kunar and Nuristan Provinces.
+Lost in all the news surrounding the appointment of Gen Petraeus is the amazing (one-sided) fights that have been happening in Kunar and Nuristan Provinces.
 Last week the troops stationed at the Nuristan PRT in Kala Gush spent several hours watching video feed of some 200 fighters climbing the mountain to the west of them in order to stage a massive attack.
-Or something.
-By the time these guys had humped all the heavy guns, mortars, rockets, ammo, etc… up the mountain there were B1′s stacked above them with 2000 lbs JDAMS.
-Talk about an ass whooping – these kind of attacks really piss off the local tribes because their young men join the fighters and losing young men for nothing is not covered in any part of the Pashtunwali code.
+By the time the villians had humped all the heavy guns, mortars, rockets, ammo, etc… up the mountain there were B1’s stacked above them with 2000 lbs JDAMS.
+Talk about an ass whooping – these kind of debacles piss off the local tribes because their young men join the fighters and promptly get atomized by JDAMs for nothing and losing men for no reason is not covered in the Pashtunwali code.

-Around the same time one of the many groups of local Taliban associated bandit clans who has earlier launched an effective IED attack which killed 5 Americans was located in the Marawara valley which is just across the river from Assadabad.
-The 101st went after them with troops and rotary wing close air support.
-The villains, who have been openly hanging around Marawara for weeks prior, rushed in to reinforce and the Army has by now killed well over 150 of them.
+Around the same time the Kala Gush Taliban were sucking up massive tac air attacks a group of local Taliban launched an effective IED attack which killed 5 Americans in the Marawara valley which is just across the river from Assadabad.
+I am guessing that the commander of the 101st had enough and went after them with his entire battalion.
+The villains, who have been openly hanging around Marawara for weeks, rushed in to reinforce the Taliban groups caught in the paratroppers dragnet and the Army has by now killed well over 150 of them.

 The shop keepers, ANP, Provincial Counsel members and various other men of importance can run the Taliban right out of Jalalabad if they want to.
 But they haven’t which is why this string of bombings is concerning and why the aggressive operations by the U.S. Army in RC East is welcomed news.
 Focusing on the population doesn’t mean giving the bad guys a free pass which I have written about many times in the past.
 Herschel Smith over at The Captain’s Journal has consistently covered this aspect of the COIN debate with the most coherent, in depth pieces on the topic.
 His latest can be found here and I am, as usual, in complete agreement.

 The only way this current, and admittedly troubling, activity inside Jalalabad City is going to stop is if the Taliban out in the districts start getting their asses kicked on a routine basis.
 That is exactly what is happened in Kunar and Nuristan Province this week and may be happening south of me as I write this post.
-I don’t know if this sudeen increaase in activity has anything to do with the McChrystal relief or was just targets of opportunity popping up which fell within existing ROE (rules of engagement.)
 What I hope to see is a lot more of this aggressive posture because it is the only way those of us in the reconstruction fight will be able to maintain freedom of movement.